Vegan Yule Log

 It’s kind of hard to explain so if you’re not sure, watch the video on this page which will show you better.

-If you don’t fancy ganache, you can use chocolate buttercream instead.
-There’s a recipe on my chocolate cupcakes post.
+If you don’t fancy ganache, you can use dairy-free chocolate buttercream instead.
 Around 1/2 of a batch of that buttercream would be good for this recipe.

 Not at all.
 I love the way that the nozzle creates pretty ridges but if you want to make it a bit easier for yourself, just spread the ganache on using a spatula.